A 65-year-old veteran who has been living on the street for over a decade.

 This is our framework for funding “systems change.”

 Our focus on systems change is the reason that we don’t, by and large, fund individual programs or independent activities.
-Instead, we partner with advocates, providers, researchers, and policymakers to fund efforts to address the fundamental systemic social problems that are the root causes of homelessness.
+Instead, we partner with advocates, providers, researchers, and policymakers to address the fundamental systemic social problems that are the root causes of homelessness.

 We invest in approaches that focus on strengthening relationships between people and between organizations, improving ways of working together, cultivating civic and political will, and building the leadership needed to make change happen.